 - Text generation applications (chatbot, service customization, text summarization, etc.)

 TextBlob is the fastest natural language processing tool.
-TextBlob is an open-source NLP tool powered with NLTK.
+TextBlob is an open-source NLP tool powered by NLTK.
 It could be enhanced with extra features for more in-depth text analysis.

 You can use TextBlob sentiment analysis for customer engagement via conversational interfaces.
 Besides, you can build a model with the verbal skills of a broker from Wall Street.

-Other TextBlob notable feature is a machine translation.
+Another TextBlob notable feature is machine translation.
 Content localization has become trendy and useful.
 For that, it would be great to have your website/application localized in an automated manner.
 Using TextBlob, you can optimize the automatic translation using its language text corpora.